vackosar/vackosar.github.io/_drafts/2022-09-01-Multimodal-Embeddings.md

 ## OpenAI's CLIP
 - [paper](https://openai.com/blog/clip/): encodes image, and text to similar embeddings
+- trained on a proprietary WebImageText (WIT don't confuse with Wikipedia-based Image Text Dataset (WIT))
-- trained on a 400M various images with a caption text from the internet
+  - 400M of various images with a caption text from the internet
 - trained with contrastive learning, maximizing cosine similarity of corresponding image and text
 - image representations contain both style and semantics
 - zero-shot classification, but fails on abstract or systematic tasks like counting